testflows/TestFlows-WebSite/source/handbook/index.md

     cmd = run(ls_a_command, shell=True, capture_output=True, text=True)

     assert cmd.returncode == 0, "returncode {cmd.returncode} is not 0"
-    assert ".hidden_file" in cmd.stdout, "hidden file '.hidden_file' in not in the outout"
+    assert ".hidden_file" in cmd.stdout, "hidden file '.hidden_file' is not in the output"
     ```

     ```bash